Leopardus4/commit-messages-guide/README_pl-PL.md

 #### fixup

 Use it to clean up commits easily and without needing a more complex rebase.
-[This article](http://fle.github.io/git-tip-keep-your-branch-clean-with-fixup-and-autosquash.html) has very Dobrze examples of how and when to do it.
+[This article](http://fle.github.io/git-tip-keep-your-branch-clean-with-fixup-and-autosquash.html) has very good examples of how and when to do it.

 ### cherry-pick